Specimen Identification Guide

 Fossils are any evidence of past life including body parts such as bones, feathers, scales and leaves, or other preserved traces of behavior such as footprints, burrows and excrement.
 An example of a fossil is Mammuthus columbi (Wooly Mammoth), which also happens to be the state fossil of South Carolina.
 Also be sure to check out our webpage on the Paleontological Resources of South Carolina.

 Fossils are exceedingly rare in the Upstate of SC but are quite common in much of southern portion of the state.
-However, if what you have is a fossil, you can send a few high-resolution digital photographs to our curator at the following address (email@example.com), or you can drop off your fossil at the museum for identification (download the ID Request form here).
+However, if what you have is a fossil, you can send a few high-resolution digital photographs to our curator at the following address (email@example.com; all requests must be accompanied by a completed specimen ID form), or you can drop off your fossil at the museum for identification (download the ID Request form here).
 Please fill out the form as completely as possible and bring it with you when you drop off your specimen for identification.
 If your specimen is not a fossil, keep reading below.
 If you think your specimen may be fossilized bone or wood, please see the description below regarding how to tell the difference.

 Rocks are naturally occurring combinations of two or more minerals.
 There are three broad categories of rocks—igneous, metamorphic, and sedimentary.
 An example is Winnsboro Blue Granite – an igneous rock composed of the minerals quartz, feldspar and mica that is also the state stone of South Carolina.
 You can see some examples of rocks common in the Clemson area here.